ashleybaxter/iamashley/_posts/2017-10-19-beating-shiny-object-syndrome.markdown

 Ideas need an extraordinary amount of work behind them to become great projects. _An extraordinary amount of work._ Unless you're Superhuman, you can't do that with 3, 4 or 5 projects on the go.
 I wish I'd learned that earlier.

-Coming to this realisation was twofold.
-It first struck me after reading about Nathan Barry's experiences.
+Two unrelated events brought me to this conclusion.
+It first struck me after reading about Nathan Barry's experience.
 His product, <a href="https://convertkit.com/">ConvertKit</a>, was failing and he was considering shutting it down.
 Instead he decided to focus on it full-time.

 What resonated with me was the following quote from Nathan's post on <a href="http://nathanbarry.com/30k/">growing ConvertKit to $30,000 in monthly recurring revenue</a>.